maidinh2409/Data-Science-Portfolio/README.md

-1. Consumer Complaints Project: Data Cleaning & Data Exploratory
+**1. Consumer Complaints Project: Data Cleaning & Data Exploratory**

 The dataset contains different information on complaints that customers have made about multiple products and services in the financial sector, such us Credit Reports, Student Loans, Money Transfers, etc.